Sirsasana (The Headstand Pose)

 Precautions for Shirshasana

-Sirsasana contraindications should be considered while practising and there are some specific guidelines that a practitioner should follow, these are:
+Sirsasana contraindications should be considered while practising, and there are some specific guidelines that a practitioner should follow:

 • If someone has high BP or cholesterol levels, they should not hold Shirshasana long.